maarten-pennings/6502/2emulation/README.md

 |     0002      |    ...
 010    |    0    |  00  | JMP 00**00**        |
 |     0003      |    ...
 011    |    0    |  00  | (don't care)        |

 In other words, at FFFC, the 6502 reads the start address 00 00, and at 0000 the 6502 reads 4C 00 00.
-Note that 4C 00 00 means JMP 0000, since 4C is the opcode for JMP abs.
+Note that 4C 00 00 means JMP 0000, since 4C is the opcode for JMP absolute.

 How do we implement this in hardware?
 This the schematic:

 ![nano-jmp.png](nano-jmp.png)

 Here is a photo of my board.
 Note the _triple OR_ (4075) and the _hex inverter_ (7404) chips on the right.
-Also note the three blue wires coming in (from A0, A1, A2) and the blue wire going out (to D2, d3 and D6).
+Also note the three blue wires coming in (from A0, A1, A2) and the blue wire going out (to D2, D3 and D6).

 ![nano-jmp.jpg](nano-jmp.jpg)